moj-analytical-services/pq-tool/README.md

 To access the deployed tool within the Ministry of Justice go to https://pq-tool.apps.alpha.mojanalytics.xyz/.
 If you are not from the MoJ, you can fork and run locally.

+If you have been given access to our external tool, the corresponding code is on the GTrebase branch of this repo.

 ## Some variables are defined in .Rprofile

 Variables in block capitals are defined in .Rprofile because they're used in serveral different R files.
 This should load automatically whenever you start a new R session from the comand line.
 If you make changes to .Rprofile, remember that you will either need to open a new R session to load the changes or do `source('./Rprofile')`